 “Everyone has a fire inside of them, and a good leader is a person that can help find that fire and pour a little fuel on it.”

 At the very least, these leaders share best practices and advice on setting a vision and achieving ambitious goals.

 While some of the leaders highlighted in these reports have earned renown as superintendents of high-profile districts, many others have achieved great success outside the public eye.
 They have included a director of nursing services, a parent-engagement expert, an instructional technology director, a director of culinary and nutrition services, a transportation chief, and a school finance professional, among others.

 To help find this year’s Leaders To Learn From, Education Week put out a call to readers for nominees.
-We also sought nominations from the leaders of administrators’ groups in most of the 50 states, as well as from members of the Education Writers Association, a Washington-based organization that includes local education reporters around the country.
+We also sought nominations from state school administrator groups, education reporters around the country, and experts in the K-12 field.
 Education Week‘s own reporters identified leaders who are making a mark within the topical areas they cover.
 Members of the editorial staff made the final selections.

-Each year our nominations reflect a thirst among educators for two things: a little positive recognition, and some good examples to follow.
+Each year, our nominations reflect a thirst among educators for two things: a little positive recognition, and some proven models to follow.

 — The Editors